-Vaccines are the most effective way to reduce the risk of COVID-19 in schools and communities.
+- Vaccines are the most effective way to reduce the risk of COVID-19 in schools and communities.
 The vaccines used in B.C. remain highly effective against COVID-19, including among variants of concern.
-Vaccinated people aged 12 and older tend to have milder illness if they get infected and are also less likely to spread COVID-19 than unvaccinated people 12 and older.
-Public health strongly encourages all eligible students and staff to be fully vaccinated (e.g., receive 2 doses) against COVID-19 to protect themselves and those around them including those who are not eligible to be vaccinated.
+Vaccinated people aged 12 and older tend to have milder illness if they get infected and are also less likely to spread COVID-19 than unvaccinated people 12 and older. - Public health strongly encourages all eligible students and staff to be fully vaccinated (e.g., receive 2 doses) against COVID-19 to protect themselves and those around them including those who are not eligible to be vaccinated.
 People over 12 who are not vaccinated are at higher risk of getting and spreading COVID-19, with age being the greatest factor of individual risk of severe illness from COVID-19.
+Most COVID-19 cases, hospitalizations, and deaths are now among unvaccinated adults.